Dr. Jeff Peterson, PhD

 centers in Missouri, Kansas, and Colorado.

-Jeff is a member of the American Psychological Association (APA), American Counseling Association (ACA), American Mental Health Counselors Association (AMHCA), Association for Counselor Education and Supervision (ACES), Colorado Counseling Association (CCA), the Greater Kansas City Psychological Association (GKCPA), and the National Coalition for Sexual Freedom (NCSF), the Consortium for Academic Research in Alternative Sexualities (CARAS), and World Professional Association for Transgender Health (WPATH).
+Dr. Peterson is a member of the American Psychological Association (APA), American Counseling Association (ACA), American Mental Health Counselors Association (AMHCA), Association for Counselor Education and Supervision (ACES), Colorado Counseling Association (CCA), the Greater Kansas City Psychological Association (GKCPA), the National Coalition for Sexual Freedom (NCSF), the Consortium for Academic Research in Alternative Sexualities (CARAS), and World Professional Association for Transgender Health (WPATH).

 former career was in entertainment and sports television where he